indimail/indimail-virtualdomains/.github/CREATE-Packages.md

 ## Build indimail-auth package

-Optional.
-Required if you require additional authentication methods using Name Service Switch and PAM
+Optional component.
+Required only if you require a Name Service Switch & extra PAM modules for authentication

 ```
 $ cd /usr/local/src/indimail-virtualdomains/indimail-auth